UAMMI is the connecting point for Utah’s Advanced Materials & Manufacturing Industry!

 Jeff Edwards has served as the Executive Director for UAMMI since January 2017.
-Jeff has an extensive background in technology and economic development.
-He served as President & CEO of the Economic Development Corporation of Utah (EDCUtah) for 15 years.
+Jeff has an extensive background in technology and economic development and served as President & CEO of the Economic Development Corporation of Utah (EDCUtah) for 15 years.

 Before joining EDCUtah, he spent the majority of his career in the aerospace and computer industries in both technical and marketing roles.
 Jeff holds a BA degree from the University of Utah in Chemistry.

 Angie L. Tymofichuk

 Angie Tymofichuk is the Deputy Director for UAMMI and Vice President for Science, Technology and Research at Logistic Specialties, Inc. (LSI).
 She consultants industry and academia in technology-based economic development, specializing in sponsored research/grants with specific interest in dual use technologies.